Homely atmosphere at Mirabelle

 Photo: Helene Høyer Mikkelsen, architect

-The layout is very informal, with different-sized tables and bar stools at the counter.
-The floor is distinctive and eye-catching, with a bold black and white pattern.
-The lamps are different however, although they are mostly white, and can be moved around as needed.
+The layout is informal, with tables of different sizes and bar stools at the counter.
+The floor is very eye-catching, with a beautiful black and white pattern.
+The lamps are all different, but white, and can be moved around as needed.
 The exterior wall is exposed brick with simple wood shelves.
-The rustic, soft look extends to the ceiling with its Troldtekt acoustic panels in natural wood.
+The rustic and muted look extends to the ceiling with Troldtekt lys natur panels and the interior design by ATM Design, who have a flair for combining the refined and the rustic – and at the same time creating a friendly atmosphere.
+The sense of authenticity is also elegantly enhanced by the interior, with recycled materials and Troldtekt ceiling panels complementing the strong focus on quality, organics and local raw ingredients.